 1.1.1 Signs and symptoms of pregnancy

-During the first trimester, breast changes (increased size, tenderness, vascularisation and swollen areolas), pollakiuria (frequent need to urinate) and transitory nausea/vomiting are common.
+– During the first trimester, breast changes (increased size, tenderness, vascularisation and swollen areolas), urinary frequency and transitory nausea/vomiting are common.

 Signs and symptoms of pregnancy by gestational age are presented in the Table 1.1.